5 Ways to Change Your Exercise Routine While Pregnant

 “A lot of people think that they shouldn’t be working out, but, in fact, [one of the best things] you can do for the health of yourself and the baby is to incorporate movement into your pregnancy, as long as you feel up to it,” says Megan Roup, founder of the Sculpt Society and a certified pre- and postnatal fitness instructor in New York City.

-Kathleen Slugocki, D.O., a board-certified ob/gyn at Women's Healthcare of Illinois, says, “The benefits of exercise during pregnancy are numerous, including easing back and pelvic pain, building endurance for labor and delivery, and giving birth to healthy weight newborns.”
+Kathleen Slugocki, D.O., a board-certified ob-gyn at Women's Healthcare of Illinois, says, “The benefits of exercise during pregnancy are numerous, including easing back and pelvic pain, building endurance for labor and delivery, and giving birth to healthy weight newborns.”

-If okayed by your doctor, a consistent workout routine can boost mood and energy, improve sleep, and reduce the risk of complications ranging from gestational diabetes to pre-eclampsia.
 Plus, working up a sweat may be good for the baby, too: a recent study published in Medicine & Science in Sports & Exercise suggests that babies born to those who exercised during pregnancy tested higher on neuromuscular skills tests, which may mean that prenatal exercise could potentially reduce the risk of childhood obesity, according to researchers.

 New to working out?
 Slugocki recommends walking and other low-impact cardio, such as swimming and water aerobics, cycling on a stationary bike, or using an elliptical machine.
 Prenatal fitness classes, such as yoga and Pilates, taught by certified prenatal instructors are also ideal because they’re designed specifically for pregnant bodies.

-Additionally, skip hot yoga and use caution when exercising outdoors in heat and humidity, which can lead to dehydration, dizziness, and even falls.
 Slugocki recommends drinking plenty of water, wearing loose-fitting clothing, and taking breaks as needed during the warmer months.
 And, if you experience signs of dehydration (lightheadedness, abdominal cramping, back pain), she says you should always stop immediately.

-“Many people rush back into exercise as soon as they’re cleared by their doctor, but it’s important to remember that your body just went through major trauma,” says Roup.
+Your postpartum workout plan should include lots of low-impact activities.
 Rather than jumping straight into a high-intensity spin class or hot yoga, opt for gentle movements like walking while pushing the baby in a stroller, light strength training, and modified Pilates and yoga to “help the core strengthen and recover,” she says.

 Smith agrees, advising: “Feed and nurture your body and your baby, be gentle with yourself, and understand that the journey back to pre-baby fitness will take time.”

-Chair-Assisted Reverse Lunge
+Pregnancy-Safe Exercise 1: Chair-Assisted Reverse Lunge

 Muscles worked: glutes, quads, hamstrings, calves, core, and upper back.